ZoneMinder/zoneminder/README.txt

 Finally,  there are also a number of ZoneMinder  perl  modules included.
 These are used by the scripts above, but can also be used by your own or 3rd party scripts.
-Full documentation  for most modules is available in 'pod' form via 'perldoc' but  the general purpose of each module is as follows.
+Full documentation  for most modules is available in `pod' form via `perldoc' but  the general purpose of each module is as follows.

 ZoneMinder.pm - This is a general ZoneMinder container module.